Environmental Assessment and Experimental Trial on the Effects of BTX Exposure on Adults and Embryos of Bufo regularis

 Authors

-1 Department of Zoology Faculty of Science Assiut University
+1 Department of Zoology, Faculty of Science, Assiut University, Assiut 71516, Egypt

 2 Department of Pathology and Clinical Pathology, Faculty of Veterinary of Medicine, Assiut University, Assiut 71516, Egypt